Hockey Skate Laces: Waxed or Unwaxed?

 - Begin straight across the on the inside and then back out through the bottom eyelets.

-- At each eyelet pair, cross the ends, feed the laces back under the sides and out through the next higher set of eyelets.
+- At each eyelet pair, cross the ends, feed the laces back under the sides and out through the next higher set

 - Repeat until skate is laced.